-The only problem with polyurethane caulk sealers is it’s difficult to strip off if you accidentally get them on your hands or on surfaces where they should not be applied.
+The only problem with polyurethane caulk sealers is that they’re difficult to strip off if you accidentally get them on your hands, skin, or on surfaces where they should not be applied.

 Removing Polyurethane Caulk from Hands

-Removing polyurethane caulking from your hands can become easy if you pick the right stripping agent and follow the process patiently.
+But don’t worry—cleaning polyurethane sealant from your skin can become easy if you pick the right stripping agent and follow the process patiently.
+Here’s a five-step battle plan you can go through:

 Step 1 – Rinse with mineral spirits

-When using mineral spirits, take some time for rinsing the hands properly and make sure you cover your entire hands or areas that need polyurethane caulk sealant removal.
+Take some time rinsing your hands properly, making sure you cover your entire skin that needs polyurethane caulk sealant removal.

 Step 2 – Rub hands and wash off mineral spirits

-This will help loosen the PU caulk from your hands so that it can be removed easily.
+Now that the spirits have had a moment to soak in, rub both hands together vigorously for a few minutes..
+This friction will help loosen the PU caulk from your hands so that it can be removed easily.

 Step 3 – Scrub your hands with a good Lava soap